makerdao/community/processes/executive-copy-creation-instructions.md

 ## Prepare GitHub

-1. Sync Community Git.
+1. Sync your fork with [MakerDAO Community repo](https://github.com/makerdao/community).

-3. Ensure you are working from the latest master branch.
+2. Ensure you are working from the latest master branch.

-4. Create a new branch in the [Community repo](https://github.com/makerdao/community).
+3. Create a new branch in the forked community repo.
 Use the following naming convention:
     - `Exec Doc YYYY-MM-DD`, inserting the date of the Executive Vote, e.g., _Exec Doc 2024-07-12_

-5. On the newly created branch, create a new Markdown (.md) document under `/governance/votes`.
+4. On the newly created branch, create a new Markdown (.md) document under `/governance/votes`.
 Use the following naming convention:
       - `Executive vote - M DD, YYYY`, where `M` is the name of the month, e.g., _Executive vote - July 12, 2024_.

-6. Copy the contents of the [Executive Copy Template](https://github.com/makerdao/community/blob/master/governance/votes/templates/Executive%20vote%20-%20%24date_MONTH_DD%2C_YYYY.md) into the empty file.
+5. Copy the contents of the [Executive Copy Template](https://github.com/makerdao/community/blob/master/governance/votes/templates/Executive%20vote%20-%20%24date_MONTH_DD%2C_YYYY.md) into the empty file.

 ## Prepare Executive Contents